 The two components of dry weather flows, or ADF, are defined as domestic Wastewater Production (WWP) and Base-Infiltration (BI).
-This method estimates the amount of flow that is attributed to domestic wastewater sources and derives BI by subtraction.
-The method is based on domestic water use studies wherein the minimum water use rate occurring in the early morning hours (typically 12:00 am to 6:00 am) is about 12% of the overall daily water use (Mayer, 1999; Harping, 1997; University of Wisconsin-Madison, 1978).
-Some consultants use this observation as a basis to estimate that 0.12 of the average daily wastewater production occurs during the minimum flow period overnight, leaving 0.88 as the fraction of wastewater produced by taking the difference of ADF and MDF.
-Some practitioners modify the 0.88 factor to achieve results more consistent with specific land use or basin size.
-This may include residential areas with a high percentage of nighttime water use fixtures such as water softeners.
-Then, if the total computed WWP is less than the actual ADF, BI is considered the culprit.
+This prediction method is considered the most commonly used method.
+It estimates the amount of flow that is attributed to domestic wastewater sources and derives BI by subtraction.
+The method is based on domestic water use studies wherein the minimum water use rate occurring in the early morning hours (typically 12:00 am to 6:00 am) is about 12% of the average daily water use rate (Mayer, 1999; Harping, 1997; University of Wisconsin-Madison, 1978).
+This observation leads to the conclusion that 88% of the daily WWP is equal to the difference between the average daily rate and the minimum rate (ADF - MDF).
+Then, if the total computed WWP is less than the actual ADF, BI is assumed to make up the difference